daemoncost/Journal-Research-Data-Policy/data/analysis/saulius-generate-overview/README.txt

-  For the convenience of the users, a compiled binary ELF version of the 'yq' for Intel x86_64 in the directory 'bin/x86_64/', and the Unix PATH used by the Makefile is set to include this directory, so for Intel x86_64 Linux users installation of 'yq' could be skippted and the 'yq' part should work out of the box.
+  For the convenience of the users, a compiled binary ELF version of the 'yq' for Intel x86_64 in the directory 'bin/x86_64/', and the Unix PATH used by the Makefile is set to include this directory, so for Intel x86_64 Linux users installation of 'yq' could be skipped and the 'yq' part should work out of the box.

 - GNU awk, any recent version.
 Usually comes with most GNU/Linux